 - Advisory Function: Set minimum evaluation standards within the Fund in order to ensure improved and consistent measurement of results;

 - Oversight Function: Provide quality control of the minimum evaluation requirements and their practice in the Fund and track implementation of Board decisions related to evaluation recommendations.
 This includes providing advice to the Board in its efforts to incorporate findings and recommendations of evaluations into policies, strategies and procedures.

-More information on the AF-TERG can be found in the group’s terms of reference (which is annexed in the linked EFC document).
+More information on the AF-TERG can be found in the group’s terms of reference (in annex III of the linked Adaptation Fund Board meeting report).

-- Evaluability assessment: This study is assessing the evaluability of Adaptation Fund approved proposals and more precisely their performance and impact evaluability using different criteria and best practices in the field.
+- Evaluability assessment: This study assessed the evaluability of Adaptation Fund approved proposals and more precisely their performance and impact evaluability using different criteria and best practices in the field.

-- Ex-post evaluation study: A mapping of ex-post practices in the evaluation field will inform the development of a Fund specific approach to conduct ex-post evaluations, three to five years after project closure and focusing both on the human and natural systems.
+- Ex-post evaluation study: A mapping of ex-post practices in the evaluation field informed the development of a Fund specific approach to conduct ex-post evaluations, three to five years after project closure, focusing both on the human and natural systems.

-- Innovative monitoring, evaluation and learning (MEL) for adaptation study: The aim is to identify and assess innovative MEL practices in the climate adaptation space, using a rapid scan, search and appraise method, with the final step analyzing opportunities for using these MEL innovations in the Adaptation Fund environment.
+- Innovative monitoring, evaluation and learning (MEL) for adaptation study: The aim of this study was to identify and assess innovative MEL practices in the climate adaptation space, using a rapid scan, search and appraise method, with the final step analyzing opportunities for using these MEL innovations in the Adaptation Fund environment.

 The findings of the studies informed the multi-year strategy and work programme, as did consultations with the AFB Secretariat, Board, Board Committees, (N)IE key stakeholders and civil society, among others.
 The study reports will inform ongoing work and a synthesis of the studies’ findings is posted on the AF-TERG publications page.